Course Content and Outcome Guide for PE 183A

 Course DescriptionExplores the basics of hiking in the Pacific Northwest.
 Addresses decision making skills, trip planning, first aid, safety, navigation and environmental concerns ("Leave No Trace" principles & practices).
 Includes required day hiking trips in order to apply learned skills in a real-time environment.
-Course may be taken 3 times for credit.
 Some experience and above average fitness recommended, but not required.
 Audit available.

 Intended Outcomes for the course

 ?
 Improve overall physical conditioning through participation in Hiking, including but not limited to improvements in cardiorespiratory fitness, muscle fitness, and flexibility.

 ?
 Perform safe and effective skills and techniques for Hiking

 ?
 Apply learned terminology, skills and safety practices when Hiking

 ?
 Apply Leave No Trace practices and principles when Hiking

 ?
 Develop a lifelong fitness, health, and wellness program that includes Hiking.

 ?
 Experience the relationship of the mind, body and spirit.